GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/manifest-updates/index.md

 When a PWA is installed, the browser uses information from the web app manifest for the app name, the icons the app should use, and the URL that should be opened when the app is launched.
-But what if you need to update information in your manifest file?
+But what if you need to update app shortcuts or try a new theme color?
 When and how are those changes reflected in the browser?

 {% Aside 'caution' %}
 Do not change the name or location of your web app manifest file, doing so